nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### <a name="Delete"></a>Deleting a contact: `rm`
 This feature is processed using the `DeleteContactCommand`.
-Whenever the user wants to remove a contact from the contact list using the `rm` command, `DeleteContactCommand` is created in the `MainParser` and executed in`Duke`.
+Whenever the user wants to remove a from the contact list using the `rm` command, `DeleteContactCommand` is created in the `MainParser` and executed in`Duke`.
 The sequence diagram below shows how the `execute()` function of `DeleteContactCommand` works.

 ![Delete Sequence Diagram](images/DeleteContactCommandSequenceDiagram.png)